- Discussing security for schools can be a difficult and sensitive topic.

 Discussing security for schools can be a difficult and sensitive topic.

-Everyone from parents to teachers and school officials agrees that classroom and campus safety are major priorities, but pouring money in school security with the aim to prevent a threat that may never materialize could be beyond the scope of sensible spending.
+Everyone from parents to teachers and school officials agrees that classroom and campus safety are major priorities, but pouring money into school security to prevent a threat that may never materialize could be beyond the scope of sensible spending.

 On top of that, the school board has to proactively balance knee-jerk reactions and anxious parents with realistic concerns when budgeting for school security.